cmrktmr/seo-for-next/seo-for-next/README.md

-# 🌐 NextForSeo
+# 🌐 SeoForNext

-Enhance the SEO of your Next.js applications with ease. `NextForSeo` provides you with simple yet powerful tools to embed various JSON-LD schema types directly into your projects.
+Enhance the SEO of your Next.js applications with ease. `SeoForNext` provides you with simple yet powerful tools to embed various JSON-LD schema types directly into your projects.

 ## 🚀 Features